-For the 2022 launch of the EAFO consumer monitor survey, ten countries were selected as a representative first scope and to further promote the EAFO consumer monitor towards all EU-27 countries.
-Furthermore, the results of the ten countries surveyed are the basis for a EU aggregated report.
+For the 2022 launch of the EAFO consumer monitor survey, ten countries' were selected as the representative first scope to further promote the EAFO consumer monitor towards all EU-27 countries.
+Furthermore, the results of the ten countries surveyed are the basis for an EU aggregated report.